-A character constant consists of a sequence of one or more characters enclosed in a pair of single quotation marks.
+A character constant consists of a sequence of one or more characters enclosed in a pair of single right quotation marks.
 Blank characters are permitted in character constants and are significant.
 The case of alphabetic characters is significant.
-A single quotation mark within a character constant is represented by two consecutive single quotation marks with no blanks in between.
-The length of a character constant is equal to the number of characters between the single quotation marks.
-A pair of single quotation marks counts as a single character.
+An apostrophe (') within a character constant is represented by two consecutive single right quotation marks with no blanks in between.
+The length of a character constant is equal to the number of characters between the apostrophes.
+A pair of apostrophes counts as a single character.
 Some sample character constants are:

 '''

 'A'

+"

 'Help!'

 'A very long CHARACTER constant'

-'O''Brien'
+'O"Brien'

+""

 '''

-The last example ("") is a character constant that contains one apostrophe (single quotation mark).
+The last example ("") is a character constant that contains one apostrophe (single right quotation mark).